 Imagine how surprised and envious your visitors are to see such a Espaliers fruit tree!
 You can check the video tutorial below: how to train a fruit tree against a wall.

 When spring comes, grow sunflowers in the form of a playhouse, and then kids will have a shady spot to play in hot days.
 Similar tutorial: bringblessing.blogspot.com

 LIVING WILLOW TEEPEE OR DOME

-Building a living willow dome with kids encourages them use their imagination to add wonderful garden elements and teaches them how to care for and maintain living plants while they are playing there.
+Building a living willow dome with kids encourages them to use their imagination to add unusual garden elements and teaches them how to care for and maintain living plants while they are playing there.
 Similar tutorial: dengarden.com

 Children will surely be surprised how bean plants climb up the teepee structure.

-It is a piece of artwork more than an outdoor furniture.
-To grow this lawn couch just make a dirt base, and add grass, water and sunlight, and time will take care of the rest.
+It is a piece of artwork more than outdoor furniture.
+To grow this lawn couch, just make a dirt base, and add grass, water, and sunlight, and time will take care of the rest.
 Image Source: inhabitat.com & instructables.com How to do: cornell.edu

 MULTIPLE PETALS PLANTS ARCH

 A cottage-style arch covered with multiple-petals plants such as roses and peonies, raise your garden to a new height.
 Image Source: bhg.com